microsoft/VoTT/README.md

 * TensorFlow (Pascal VOC and TFRecords)
 * VoTT (generic JSON schema)

+In addition, users may choose to export

+* all assets
+* only visited assets
+* only tagged assets

-In addition, users may choose to export all assets, only visited assets, or only tagged assets.
-Click on the 'Export' icon in the left hand navigation.
+Click on the `Export` icon in the left hand navigation.
 Select the appropriate export provider and which assets to export.

 ![alt text](docs/images/export-labels.png "Export Labels")